DanStemGenomics/danstemgenomics.github.io/README.md

 The Genomics Platform does not provide computing resources, but can help in getting access and using existing resources:
 - Danish National HPC [Computerome](/computerome/)
-- KU-IT server for DanStem computational experts [DanGPU] (/dangpu/)
+- KU-IT server for DanStem computational experts [DanGPU](/dangpu/)

 ### Pipelines